 Use the Lock screen to protect access to data on the TC51.
 Some email account require locking the screen.
-Refer to the TC51 Touch Computer Integrator Guide for Android Version 7.1.2 for information on setting up the locking feature.
+Refer to the TC51 Touch Computer Integrator Guide for Android Version 6.0.1 for information on setting up the locking feature.
+The Locking feature functions differently in Single User mode or Multiple User mode.